looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

-Once configuration succeeds, it is always good practice to look at the ``log.do_configure`` file to ensure that the appropriate options have been enabled and no additional build-time dependencies need to be added to :term:`DEPENDS`.
-For example, if the configure script reports that it found something not mentioned in :term:`DEPENDS`, or that it did not find something that it needed for some desired optional functionality, then you would need to add those to :term:`DEPENDS`.
-Looking at the log might also reveal items being checked for, enabled, or both that you do not want, or items not being found that are in :term:`DEPENDS`, in which case you would need to look at passing extra options to the configure script as needed.
+Once configuration succeeds, it is always good practice to look at the ``log.do_configure`` file to ensure that the appropriate options have been enabled and no additional build-time dependencies need to be added to ``DEPENDS``.
+For example, if the configure script reports that it found something not mentioned in ``DEPENDS``, or that it did not find something that it needed for some desired optional functionality, then you would need to add those to ``DEPENDS``.
+Looking at the log might also reveal items being checked for, enabled, or both that you do not want, or items not being found that are in ``DEPENDS``, in which case you would need to look at passing extra options to the configure script as needed.
 For reference information on configure options specific to the software you are building, you can consult the output of the